 Begin too early, and your plant may grow smaller than you hoped or suffer from a root system that is not completely formed.

 Begin too late, and you may bite off more than you can chew with a plant that outgrows your grow room.
 Here’s when exactly to switch your plants to flower, and how to tell when it’s time.

-How do I switch my cannabis plants to flower?
+How do I switch from vegetative to flowering stage?

 If you’re growing an autoflowering strain, your plant will start flowering automatically whenever it reaches a certain age.
 If you’re growing a photoperiod strain indoors, you’ll need to “trick” the plant into thinking that winter is approaching.
 To do this, you have to control the amount of light your plants receive.